 How to Dig a French Drain?

-Building a French drain in your backyard can effectively keep water out of your home, protect against flooding, and ensure that the soil does not erode.
-A French drain is a shallow trench filled with gravel or another material like a crushed stone that can help to redirect water away from structures and direct it into a safe area.
+Building a French drain in your backyard can effectively keep water out of your home, protect against flooding, and ensure the soil does not erode.
+A French drain is a shallow trench filled with gravel or another material, like crushed stone, that can help redirect water away from structures and direct it into a safe area.

 What is a French drain?